CBP Officer

 I'm not sure of any tests you mean for your personal firearm.
 I have carried my personal firearm off duty since day one without taking any tests.

-Asked by M.Jones almost 8 years ago
+Asked by Chrissy almost 9 years ago